eekcoopuw/jobmon/docsource/architecture/use_cases.rst

 --------------------------------------------------------------

-Included to emphasize the importance of usability, this use case will describe the extra steps that are necessary
+Included to emphasize the importance of usability, this use case will describe the extra steps that are necessary.

 Implementor Predicts Resource Usage
 -----------------------------------